-Wound infection: if you develop a wound infection, you may require antibiotics via a drip in your arm or tablets.
+Wound infection: if you do develop a wound infection, you may require antibiotics via a drip in your arm or tablets.
 Your wound will be reviewed regularly during your stay and will be dressed as needed.
+With this operation you will have a second wound between the cheeks of your bottom, and this can sometimes take a while to heal.
+Again, this will be reviewed regularly by nursing staff.

 Ileus (paralysis of the bowel): this is a particular risk of bowel surgery.
-Sometimes, the bowel is slow to start working after your operation, or can become obstructed.
+Sometimes, the bowel is slow to start working after your operation, or can be obstructed.
 If this occurs, the bowel may need to be rested and a drip (fluid given via a vein in your arm) is used to replace fluids instead of drinking.
 You may also need to have a tube in your nose that will prevent you from vomiting.
 This will stay in until your bowel starts to work again.

 Thrombosis (blood clot in the leg): major surgery carries a risk of clot formation in your leg.
 You can help yourself by mobilizing as quickly as possible following your surgery and doing leg exercises in bed.
-The physiotherapist and ward staff can help you with this.
+Again, the physiotherapist and ward staff can help you with this.
 It is advisable to wear the support stockings that you are given for the duration of your stay.
-In addition you will have daily injections that will help to thin your blood.

-These will continue when you go home and the ward will discharge you with your own supply.
-The nursing staff will teach you how to do the injection, so that you can inject yourself at home.
+You will also have daily injections that will help to thin your blood.
+These may continue when you go home and the ward will discharge you with your own supply.
+You will be shown how to do the injection so that you can inject yourself at home.

-Pulmonary embolism (PE): occasionally, a blood clot can break off from your leg and travel to your lung.
+Pulmonary embolism: occasionally, a blood clot can break off from your leg and travel to your lung.
 This does not happen very often but if it does, we would be able to treat you.